 2. Send Soldiers Holiday Cards

-Sending soldiers Christmas cards is a perfect activity for the whole family.
+Sending soldiers holiday cards is a perfect activity for the whole family.
 It gives everyone the chance to let our soldiers know they’re appreciated.
-To get started, visit our resource on how to send soldiers Christmas cards.

 3. Decorate a Gingerbread House